Degree conferred and Commencement occurs after the second spring semester.

 Structure Your Experience to Match Your Career Goals

 The IPCR program uniquely provides students with both a solid foundation at the intersection of international peace and conflict resolution and development.
 The program provides opportunities to put theory into practical application through project-based learning, internships, and field experiences.

 Full-time or Part-time Options

-You will enroll in a three-term (full-time) or six-term (part-time) master’s degree program, which includes an applied, professional internship and practical international field experiences.
-The program is cohort-based—you will begin together in the fall and, if you are attending full-time, complete your degree the following December.
+You will enroll in a two-year (full-time) or four-year (part-time) master’s degree program, which includes an applied, professional internship and practical international field experiences.
+The program is cohort-based—you will begin together in the fall and, if you are attending full-time, complete your degree after the second spring semester.

 In our foundation courses, you are engaged in deep discussions on theories of war, conflict, and peace, in small, intimate courses with your cohort.
 Over the course of your program, you will take required courses in:

 Practices of conflict transformation including mediation, negotiation, and facilitation.

 A Case in Conflict course which includes a subsidized, cohort field study trip